 When you have children you want to protect them.
 Protect them from harm and any pain.
 We can’t help but want to make everything okay.
 The hurt to us as adults is almost unbearable when there are things that we cannot protect them from.
 Things that you cannot change.

-Recently, the world marked Children’s Grief Awareness Day, a day to recognize their loss and to help everyone understand how we can better support a grieving child.
+The third Thursday of November marks Children’s Grief Awareness Day, a day to recognize their loss and to help everyone understand how we can better support a grieving child.

 Just like with adults, when a child is grieving they need to experience all of their emotions including those of intense pain.
 And you can’t make it better with a hug or a cookie, nor can you hide the truth from them.
 One of the most important things with kids is to tell them the truth and to do so in language they can understand.
 Death is a huge concept and the finality of it is difficult for young children to fully comprehend.
 They may not yet have the words for their sadness or anger.
 Depending on their age it may take several years before they truly do comprehend and are able to fully express their feelings.

 For a family who has experienced a life-altering injury the loss to the child is just as significant and impacts their life just as much.
 It can be even more complicated as their loved one is still alive however so changed.
 Sometimes children have to take on more grown up roles to help out.
 It changes the balance.

 Fortunately children are amazingly resilient.
 They have a remarkable ability to be in the moment and just play.
 Sometimes the adults around them may not notice that the child is deep in grief.
 Their resilience doesn’t mean that they are not experiencing intense emotions and need to express them and often they may act out in a different setting from home.
 It may be at school or daycare or with friends that they show different behaviours.
 It is important to communicate regularly and openly with teachers and caregivers.

 Every age group is different and each child is unique.
 Fortunately, most schools and communities have programs and resources available for families.
 There are excellent resources to be found online as well.